mreider/sushi0/README.md

 FIRST_MONITOR_ID: The ID of a simple HTTP monitor (script below)
 MONITOR_ID: The ID of a better synthetic monitor (script below)
 DYNATRACE_ENDPOINT: The endpoint URL for your Dynatrace server
+ENTITY_LIST: A list of the service entity ID's (this is not yet implemented - hardcoded)
 DYNATRACE_TOKEN: The API token for Dynatrace.
 Requires events.ingest,openTelemetryTrace.ingest, syntheticExecutions.read, syntheticExecutions.write
 ```